West Virginia Eviction Notice Templates (4)

 Step 4 – Tenant’s Answer

-The tenant should file an Answer form with the court if they want to defend their case.
-This must be done within five days of receiving the Summons, and a copy must be delivered to the landlord.
+The tenant must file an Answer within five days of receiving the Summons, with a copy delivered to the landlord.

 Step 5 – Pay and Dismiss (If Applicable)

-If the tenant’s only violation was failing to pay rent on time, they can dismiss the wrongful occupation case by paying the landlord all overdue rent, late fees, and any court costs incurred.
-This must be done before the hearing, and the payment must be made in full by cash, certified check, or money order.
+If the tenant’s only violation was non-payment of rent, they can dismiss the case by paying all overdue rent, late fees, and court costs before the hearing.

 Step 6 – Court Hearing